About the Conference Proceedings Series

 · decline

 The conference paper review process is treated very seriously as the organizers aim for the highest possible scientific quality of the conference.
+“Blind” review is standard in all reviewing stages.

-If changes to the paper are necessary, the paper will be sent back to the author with detailed feedback from the reviewers and a request to upload a revised paper by a certain deadline.
-The authors do not know who is reviewing the paper.
+If changes to the paper are necessary, the paper is sent back to the author with detailed feedback from the reviewers and a request to upload a revised paper by a certain deadline.
+These papers will be reviewed again to make sure that the changes have been incorporated.

 Data and other underlying material